2a: Unit Logic

 +need

-Unwrap unit
+Unwrap +unit

-Retrieve the value from a unit and crash if the unit is null.
+Retrieve the value from a +unit

 Accepts

-a is a unit.
+is a +unit

 Produces

-Either the unwrapped value of a (u.a), or crash.
+Either the unwrapped value of .a

 Source